S0n0i0/query_recommendation_system/src/README.txt

 Execution starting on the current directory (in other case change properly pip path and baseFilesPath in main.py)

+To install all necessary packages execute:
-pip install .
+- pip install .

+To create the dataset execute:
-py ./src/random_generator.py
+- py ./src/generator.py

+To execute the main:
-py ./src/main.py
+- py ./src/main.py